fastforwardlabs/mdffreport12/src/03-technical.md

 density region (below some threshold) we then flag that as an anomaly.
 (We can do this now because we model a distribution as opposed to a point estimate.)

 ![An illustration of two approaches to anomaly scoring with a VAE.
-A.) We can generate mean reconstruction error and apply a threshold B.) We can output mean reconstruction probability i.e., the probability that a sample belongs to the normal data distribution.](figures/variational_autoencoder_scoring.png)
+We can output mean reconstruction probability i.e., the probability that a sample belongs to the normal data distribution.](figures/variational_autoencoder_scoring.png)